October 2025 - Colorado State University, USA

 Getting to Fort Collins, Colorado:

-1. Fly to Denver International Airport (DIA)
+1. Fly to Denver International Airport (DEN)

-2. Travel from DIA to Fort Collins:
+2. Travel from DEN to Fort Collins:

 1. Take a shuttle from Denver and drop off either at CSU Transit Center, or to hotel.